-The practice and purpose of debugging a mold is at the very core of scientific molding.
-This critical step ensures consistent and repeatable production of flawless molded parts by having engineers push the mold relentlessly under realistic conditions (and sometimes beyond); their goal is to identify and correct weaknesses before the mold is called into action.
+The practice and purpose of qualifying a tool is at the very core of scientific molding.
+This critical step ensures consistent and repeatable production of flawless molded parts by having engineers push the tool relentlessly under realistic conditions (and sometimes beyond).
+Their goal is to identify and correct weaknesses before the tool is called into action.

-Step 2: Next, the engineers conduct short-shot testing to assess the dynamic pressure loss and, in a multiple-cavity mold, to check for any imbalance among the cavities.
+Step 2: Engineers develop the initial process and conduct short-shot testing to assess the dynamic pressure loss and, in a multiple-cavity tool, to check for any imbalance among the cavities.
 This step also accomplishes a crucial objective: establishing the rheology curve (or viscosity curve) to indicate the best fill rate and pattern.

-Step 3: The decoupled process is then set up for further testing.
-At this point, gate seal studies are performed using both the pressure curve and the weight of the sample parts to determine if the gates seal fully, and at what point on the mold cavity (or multiple cavities).
+Step 3: The injection molding process is set up for further testing.
+At this point, gate seal studies are performed using both the pressure curve and the weight of the sample parts to determine if the gates seal fully.
 Molding engineers examine the test parts for any defects and record their findings, along with recommendations for any process or tool adjustments that need to be made.
-They also record data on the melt temperature, fill time, mold temperature, coolant flow, cycle time and pressure curve.
+They also record data on the melt temperature, fill time, tool temperature, coolant flow, cycle time and pressure curve.

 Step 5: All of the process parameters are recorded, with their acceptable ranges shown, to form the template that will be followed throughout production to ensure consistent quality, efficiency and repeatability.

-While it’s a fairly simple process, debugging is one of the most important pre-production phases in injection molding; it’s the part of the process that ensures the mold performs exactly as expected.
-In the end, debugging is only one step in the scientific molding process performed by specialized engineers.
-To learn more, download our complete whitepaper.
+While it’s a fairly simple process, qualifying is one of the most important pre-production phases in injection molding; it’s the part of the injection molding process that ensures the tool performs exactly as expected.
+For a quick-reference resource on tool qualification, download our infographic below!